2018-07-11: Rado: Vln+Pf

 In 1916 Max Reger started to compose an "Andante und Rondo capriccioso, for violin and small orchestra".
 But Reger died in May 1916 before he could finish the composition.
 When Florizel von Reuter visited Elsa Reger, the widow of Max Reger, in Munich in 1931 due to a concert performance, he learned about the unfinished composition.
 He asked for the permission to complete the work which Elsa Reger granted to him.
 Florizel von Reuter immediately started the task and completed the composition in piano reduction within 7 days!
 The premiere of this version took place on 15 February 1932 in Vienna with Florizel von Reuter (violin) and Franz Schmidt (piano).
 The orchestration took a few months and was premiered on 7 November 1932 in Munich with Florizel von Reuter (violin), the Munich Philharmonic Orchestra under Siegmund von Hausegger.

 In my possession is the autograph manuscript of the piano reduction of the "Symphonic Rhapsody".
-The manuscript consists of 21 double sheet music papers of the two brands "Passantino Brands No.8 - 12 STAVE Piano and Voice" and "Parchment Brand No.11 - 12 Lines".
+The manuscript consists of 10 double sheet music papers of the two brands "Passantino Brands No.8 - 12 STAVE Piano and Voice" and "Parchment Brand No.11 - 12 Lines".
 The first page bears the handwritten title "Reger-Reuter / Symphonische Rhapsodie / for violin and orchestra / Piano score".
-The composition starts on page 3 and ends on page 38.

 In addition to the autograph manuscript I also own some documents that correspond to some performances of the work: